NextMeeting/next-meeting-regenerate-schedule/README.md

 > Environment variables will be picked up from `.env` in project root.
 The function will explicitly fail if required variables are missing.

+> In development, the generated files will be stored locally on disk as well for inspection

 ### Deploy

 1. Run `regenerate-schedule/deploy.sh`